rlporter24/Amplicon-dual-index-demux/README.md

-# Sections below are under construction!
-Please ignore!

 ## Custom Primers
-The instructions and code above all assume the primers and indexes used are the standard ones presented in Xthe paperX.
+The instructions and code above all assume the primers and indexes used are the standard 16S sets presented in the paper.
 If custom primers/indexes are used, several changes will need to be made.

 1. **Update config/indexfordemux.txt**\
 Make sure the indexfordemux.txt file (which contains the indicies used for demultiplexing R1 indicies) included in the config directory and specified in the config.yaml file corresponds to the appropriate region.
 We provide primer sequences and corresponding indexfordemux.txt files for the following 16S regions: V1 - V2, V1 - V3, V2 - V3, V3, V3 - V4, V4 - V5, V5, V5 - V7, V6, V6 - V7, V6 - V8, and V7 - V9.
 These are provided in the 'other indexfordemux' folder, along with an Excel worksheet showing how these were derived, with a template for making additional primers ('other indexfordemux.xlsx').
-If you want to amplify another region, you can use this template tomake a custom indexfordemux.sh file.\
+If you want to amplify another region, you can use this template tomake a custom indexfordemux.sh file.
+To do so, replace the entries in 'geneF' with the first part of the gene sequence (5' - 3', coding strand) and the entries in 'geneR' with the end of the gene sequence (5' - 3', template strand).\
 As a reminder, the indexes have variable lengths or ‘phases’ as shown in the table below:\

 | phase | variable FP | variable RP |